Il percorso verso una gestione degli imprevisti più efficace inizia qui

 Here is a template that can be used for inviting participants to a postmortem meeting.
 It is the template we use at Atlassian and can be found in our Incident Management Handbook:

-Please join me for a blameless postmortem of <link to incident>, where we <summary of incident>.
+Please join me for a blameless postmortem of , where we

 The goals of a postmortem are to understand all contributing root causes, document the incident for future reference and pattern discovery, and enact effective preventative actions to reduce the likelihood or impact of recurrence.